Selling a house

 Some estate agents will offer their services for a fixed fee, rather than as a percentage of what your home sells for.
 This generally works out cheaper but you often have to pay upfront, meaning you'll pay the same amount regardless of whether your home sells quickly or slowly, for above or below the asking price, and even whether it sells at all.
 Fixed fees are particularly common among online estate agents.

-With open-ended agreements the agent can claim commission if you sell to someone who they originally introduced to your property, even if months or years have passed since then.
+With open-ended agreements the agent can claim commission if you sell to someone who they originally introduced to your property, even if months or years have passed sin.

 If this clause is in your contract, don’t sign it.
 It means you’ll still have to pay the agent for finding a buyer even if your situation changes and you have to withdraw from the sale.